b42thomas/billy-thomas-dev/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Deploying

+Automatic Deployments are setup in Vercel, so all you have to do is commit to main and push and it should be live on billythomasdev.com in a few minutes :)